Improve Your Online Presence with Business Listings

-How do potential customers find your restaurant in local search?
+How do potential customers find your business in local search?
 Do they use a search engine like Google or Bing?
 Do they use a local directory like Facebook, Google Maps, Apple Maps, Bing Places or Foursquare?
 Do they use a niche directory like OpenTable, TripAdvisor or Zomato?

 Local and niche directories publish business listings called citations that are mentions of your business name, address and phone number (NAP).
 Business listings can also include images, categories, operating hours, accepted payment methods, etc.